Absolum1/Abraxas/README.md

 - Amount of passphrases to generate
 - Time to hack these passphrases*
-- Adding a personal wordlist (please add these to the repo to share them)* We're also converting the python app to a command-line package so everyone can download it from their favorite package manager and generate passwords with flags like -w 4 to use four words instead of the standard three.
+- Adding a personal wordlist (please add these to the repo to share them)* We're also converting the python app to a command-line package so everyone can download it from their favorite package manager and generate passphrases with flags like -w 4 to use four words instead of the standard three.

 * = not a priority

 #### Guide
 - Clone the repository: ```git clone https://github.com/Absolum1/CPG.git```
 - ```cd``` into the folder ```CPG/python/``` by: ```cd CPG/python```
 - Run the script by: ```python cpg.py```
-- Tip: use the ```repeat x``` (replace x with the amount of passwords you want) command before the run script command ```python cpg.py``` to get multiple passphrases, example ```repeat 10 python cpg.py``` (to get 10 generated passphrases)
+- Tip: use the ```repeat x``` (replace x with the amount of passphrases you want) command before the run script command ```python cpg.py``` to get multiple passphrases, example ```repeat 10 python cpg.py``` (to get 10 generated passphrases)

 ## Why CPG?
-This tool aims to generate masterpasswords according to our standards for our clients.
+This tool aims to generate secure master passwords according to our standards for our clients.

-Some of our clients havent moved on to password managers (like LastPass) yet, and one of the biggest hassles is getting them to pick a secure masterpassword.
+Some of our clients havent moved on to password managers (like LastPass) yet, and one of the biggest hassles is getting them to pick a secure master password.

 They go with an easy unsecure password or one thats really easy to guess.
 Here are a few very generous examples (unfortunately they are usually worse) and whats wrong with them: